rjamesnw/v8dotnet/Source/V8.NET-Proxy/V8/ReadMe.txt

    before running the script.
 See http://code.google.com/p/v8/source/list.

-You are now ready to build the full V8.NET solution using Visual Studio!

 --------------------------
 III.
 Debugging with V8.NET (NOTE: not yet completed - a work in progress)
 --------------------------